rdooley2/Security-Plus/README.md

 <br />
 <br />
 <br /></b>
 Now that I had a rough idea of everything that would be covered on the exam, it was time to test my new knowledge.
-I used a variety of different resources to accomplish this, primarily the practice exams offered by Jason Dion and Professor Messor.
-Each day for two weeks I would retake the previous day's practice exam, take an entirely new practice exam, review what I missed, and create/study flashcards on Anki.
-I also found notes from a content creator named Ben Truong.
-He used ChatGPT to summarize any topic and explain its relevance.
-I thought I would do something similar so I modified his prompt and used it for any topic I missed on the practice exams and also used it to generate a question and answers for my flashcards.
+I used a variety of different resources to accomplish this, primarily the practice exams offered by Jason Dion and Professor Messer.
+For over a week and a half I went over 9 practice exams and reviewed every single question extensively.
+Both of these resources are great because they provide reasoning for why each answer is right and why the other options are not.
+In the chance that I still did not understand the explanation, I would occasionally review Professor Messer's Videos and review.
+However, most of the time I utilized a method that I found to be more efficient with ChatGPT.
+I saw a video from a content creator named Ben Truong using it to summarize any topic and explain its relevance when he studied for the exam.
+I thought I would do something similar so used his prompt for any topic I missed on the practice exams that I still did not understand after reading the explanation.
 Here is that prompt:
 <br />
 <br />
 <br /><b>